Returns on investments

 In addition to the returns of our members, we illustrate the general trend of the stock market by means of the return trends shown by some stock indices.

-Returns of all pension providers by main investment type
+Returns earned by authorized pension providers by the main investment categories

-Returns of company pension funds and industry-wide pension funds
+Returns earned by company pension funds and industry-wide pension funds

 Return development of shared index